Make Hazards (Lambda) For a MGDrivE2: Node and Network Simulations

 If these hazards will be used in a continuous approximation algorithm, such as

-) or Gillespie's Direct Method
+an ODE method (step_ODE) or Gillespie's Direct Method

-), it is recommended to use exact=FALSE
+(step_DM), it is recommended to use exact=FALSE.
+If the

 hazards will be used in an integer state space method, such as tau-leaping